-Eliminating Toxicity and Healing Trauma
+Eliminating Toxicity, Healing Trauma

 Without getting too deep, because it would take a lot of time, I need to let go of generational patterns and family dysfunction that have overshadowed my life for far too long.
 My family is currently wrapped up in a bad situation, in which my grandmother has been drained of her resources and finances, leaving her without the necessary funds to provide properly for her care.

 It has been sickening, sad and infuriating to uncover how her resources and assets have been depleted.
 She deserves to live out the remainder of her days in her own home with professional, 24-hour care.
-Yet that is no longer an option due to how her resources have been manipulated and managed.
+Yet that is no longer an option due to how her resources have been manipulated and mismanaged.

 I’m really trying to process all of this from a place of compassion, but it’s hard.
 I have legitimate and valid feelings to work through, going back to my childhood.

 Unfortunately, I can’t write about moving forward without unraveling the past and working through what has brought me here.
 In order to unlearn the bad behaviors, you sometimes must work through it, so you can stop the cycle.
 Looks like 2019 will be a year of unraveling and releasing a long, ugly history of trauma and drama.
-Therapy will likely be part of that.

 And that, my friends, leads me to my focus word for 2019: